yelfaram/AI-hardware-modular-embedded-system/README.md

 This is important because different LLMs (e.g. Groq’s `llama-3.1-8b-instant` vs `llama-3.3-70b-versatile`) may produce very different outputs, and chaining only works well if each step’s output is predictable.

+### Where We Are

+The core system is now:

+- Built using LangGraph with memory persistence (`MemorySaver`)
+- Running with a multi-node graph: input collection → input validation
+- State keys are successfully carried across nodes

 ## What's Done So Far

-- Subtask 1: Input Collection (gets user components + protocol)
+- Subtask 1: Input Collection (user provides components + protocol)
-- Subtask 2: Input Validation (checks compatibility of components with the selected protocol)
+- Subtask 2: Input Validation (checks component compatibility)
-  - Subtask 2 includes support for memory
+  - Subtask 2 correctly **tracks memory and state**
-  - User can request manual review and revise their input
+  - User can request manual review to revise inputs
+- Graph nodes and memory management work as intended

-_NOTE_: Subtasks are currently tested in isolation with hardcoded inputs
+_Note:_ Currently tested in isolation using hardcoded inputs.

 ## What Still Needs Work

-- Subtask 1 and 2 are not yet connected into a sequential chain
-- Prompts for both tasks still need refinement (less verbose, more LLM-consistent formatting)
-- Subtasks 3–6 still need to be implemented (e.g. board/application domain, application idea generation, application validation)
-- Final `SequentialChain` wiring will happen after all chains are working and returning expected outputs
+- Add **branching logic** to loop back to input collection if manual review is requested
+- Finalize prompt wording to make it less verbose and more LLM-consistent
+- Implement remaining subtasks:
+  - Application Domain/Industry Input
+  - Application idea generation
+  - Application validation

 ## Notes

-- We're using both **LangChain v0.2 style** (LLMChain, SequentialChain) and newer **v0.3 LCEL** (Runnable-style syntax)
-- Memory is currently managed using `RunnableWithMessageHistory` with a custom `store` object for session tracking
-  - This works well for testing
-  - But LangChain recommends **LangGraph** for managing memory over multiple turns in real chatbots
-- Subtask 2 is where memory becomes important — it supports a loop where the user may edit their inputs after seeing validation results.
-Eventually, this should loop back to Subtask 1 in the full flow.
+- The project now uses **LangChain v0.3 and LangGraph.**
+- Memory is handled via `MemorySaver` (in-memory checkpointing).
+- Session persistence is supported via `thread_id`.
+- Branching behavior will allow dynamic control over conversation flow based on user choices.
+- Without passing `**state`, the output doesn't generate a response (**look into this**)

 ## Next Steps

+- Add branching logic for manual review loop
-- Finalize prompts for Subtask 1 and 2 to improve clarity + JSON consistency
+- Refine prompts for consistency and LLM clarity
-- Implement Subtask 3 and so on
+- Implement remaining subtasks (Subtask 3 and beyond)
+- Add multi-session support

 # Resources